-You take two compulsory modules on the cell cycle and further microbial physiology and genetics, and choose four options from a wide range covering areas such as cell signalling, biological membranes, pathogens and pathogenicity, virology, advanced immunology, endocrinology and metabolism, bioinformatics and genomics, oncology, cancer biology. neuroscience, human identity, evolutionary genetics and conservation, biology of ageing, primate biology, climate change and conservation, and eukaryotic diversity and evolution.
-You can also take a module that focuses on enterprise and start-ups.
+You take two compulsory modules on the cell cycle and further microbial physiology and genetics, and choose four options from a wide range covering areas such as cell signalling, biological membranes, pathogens and pathogenicity, virology, advanced immunology, endocrinology and metabolism, bioinformatics and genomics, oncology, cancer biology, neuroscience, human identity, biology of ageing, primate biology, and climate change and conservation.
+You can also take a module that focuses on enterprise and business start-ups.
 In addition, you undertake a research project.
-This can either be lab based, where you work in one of the School's research areas; a literature-based project where you look at a research question that interests you in depth including the analysis of published (or prepublished) data; or a communication project where, in addition to your research work, you think about how best to explain your findings to a non-scientific audience.
+This can either be lab based, where you work in one of the School's research areas; a literature-based project where you look at a research question that interests you in depth including the analysis of published (or pre-published) data; or a communication project where, in addition to your research work, you think about how best to explain your findings to a non-scientific audience.